quanser/Quanser_Interactive_Labs_Resources/docs/source/Workspaces/port_numbers.rst

 These port numbers are used to communicate with the products in their respective workspaces.
 Use this as a reference for static workspaces where the device is opened automatically or as port number references when manually spawning a single device.

-The X in the table signify that the type of port is not applicable or availabe.
+The X in the following table refers to types of ports that are not applicable or available.

 .. raw:: html